-On February 22, 2024, as a result of financial difficulties, we notified seven of our 10 employees of the termination of their employment.
+In December 2024, the company terminated the employment of 4 of its 7 employees currently the company employee 4 employees.
 We will need to expand and effectively manage our managerial, operational, financial and other resources in order to successfully pursue our product development and commercialization efforts.
 As a company with a limited number of personnel, we are highly dependent on the development, regulatory, commercial and financial expertise of the members of our senior management.
 The loss of such individuals or the services of any of our other senior management could delay or prevent the further development and potential commercialization of our product candidates and, if we are not successful in finding suitable replacements, could harm our business.
 Our success also depends on our continued ability to attract, retain and motivate highly qualified management and scientific personnel and we may not be able to do so in the future due to the intense competition for qualified personnel among biotechnology, medical device and high-technology and companies, as well as universities and research organizations.
 If we are not able to attract and retain the necessary personnel, we may experience significant impediments to our ability to implement our business strategy.
 During the third quarter of 2024 we recruited a new Chief Executive Officer to lead our business strategy.